sympozer/sympozer/install.md

     localhost/sympozer/web/app_dev.php/

 One of the most common issue is that folders app/cache and app/logs don't have write access by Symfony.
-To fix this, do a chmod or [refer here](http://symfony.com/doc/current/book/installation.html#configuration-and-setup) for more informations, or run the "chcache.sh" script (linux chmod)
+To fix this, [refer here](http://symfony.com/doc/current/book/installation.html#configuration-and-setup), or run the "chcache.sh" script (linux chmod)

     ./chcache.sh